 2011-12: Hrivik made his pro debut with Connecticut, signing an amateur tryout contract following his third season with Moncton.
 After scoring 1 goal in eight regular season games with the Whale, he shared the team scoring lead in the playoffs with line mate Casey Wellman, finishing with 9 points in nine games.
 Connecticut reached the second round after finishing second in the Northeast Division and Hrivik scored a team-leading 5 goals with 4 assists and 10 penalty minutes.
 He was the third-leading scorer for Moncton in his final season of junior behind twin brothers Alex and Allain Saunier.
 Hrivik had 29 goals with 41 assists and was plus-13 with 8 penalty minutes.
 He scored 1 goal with 2 assists and was minus-six in Moncton’s four-game playoff series against Halifax.
 Hrivik signed a three-year entry-level contract with the Rangers in May, 2012.

-Talented offensively, Hrivik also showed a willingness to do the smaller things that help win hockey games including a crucial buy-in with Moncton's defense-first system.
-With a quick shot and a nose for the net, the 19-year-old is a constant threat in the offensive zone, but needs to continue to work on his skating.
-Struggling at times with consistent effort, Hrivik is at his best when he engaging the opposition and using his body to create chances and protect the puck.
+Hrivik is talented offensively and has shown a willingness to do the smaller things that help win hockey games.
+He has a quick shot and a nose for the net and is a constant threat in the offensive zone.
+His skating was an issue coming out of junior hockey and he struggles at times with consistent effort, Hrivik is at his best when he engaging the opposition and using his body to create chances and protect the puck.

 Hrivik was one of the top forwards for New York Rangers' AHL affiliate Hartford in 2015-16 and was rewarded with his first NHL action.
 He will become an unrestricted free agent if not tendered a qualifying offer this summer but may have earned himself another one-year deal with New York.
 He has potential as a playmaker and projects as a sound two-way lower line forward.